Child Car Seats

 - Consider what your priorities are.
 Is it that the product must be easy to use, or is it more important for it to be a seat that can grow with your child?

 - Only EU-approved child car seats can be used in the UK.
 These have a label showing a capital ‘E’ in a circle.
 Check that the seat meets the latest safety standard.
 Look for ECE R44:04 or R129 which should be marked on the seat.
+However, not all Isofix seats fit all Isofix cars so check with the seat manufacturer or retailer before you buy.

 - If you are buying online check the sellers rating or reviews and their location.
 Goods sold online may well be cheaper but beware of inferior or even fake products.
 The picture and description may say it’s a brand you recognise, but what is delivered could be something different.
 Make sure the goods you receive match what was advertised online – if they don’t, contact the website and seller.
 Sites like eBay have teams dedicated to resolving cases where the sent item doesn’t match what was advertised.
 The most important thing is to make sure your purchase doesn’t put your child at risk!